jtfairbank/resume/resume.md

 Webmonkeys | UIUC | Fall 2012 - Spring 2013
 -------------------------------------------
    *  Coordinate meetings, projects, and tutorials with our 300+ members.
-   *  Coordinate tech talks and recriutment opportunities with companies.
+   *  Coordinate tech talks and recruitment opportunities with companies.
    *  Take over Scheedule and open-source it so our members can maintain and improve on it.
    *  Build a web app interface for a social music player, UDJ.

-MechMania 18 Competiton Creation | UIUC | Spring 2011 - Fall 2012
+MechMania 18 Competition Creation | UIUC | Spring 2011 - Fall 2012
 -----------------------------------------------------------------
   *  Helped develop the game at a high level (game design, implementation discussions).
   *  Led the test-client team: developed example clients for competitors and to test the game.